Holistic Approach To Substance Use Recovery

 Body Rejuvenation Therapy

 A large percentage of people who are suffering from addiction have vitamin and mineral deficiencies.
 Poor dietary habits often go along with addiction and can lead to major health problems.
-Elevate seeks to reverse these problems – along with any organ, tissue or cell damage – through our body rejuvenation therapy.
+Elevate seeks to reverse these problems through what we call Body Rejuvenation therapy.
+Scientifically, the process is called “Biochemical Imbalance Repair” as the client is fed supplements to address and replete these cellular deficiencies, assisting in the body’s natural healing process.

 In some cases, it’s incredibly difficult for an addict in recovery to open up to a therapist, no matter how safe and secure the environment is.
 For those who have trouble expressing themselves verbally, art and music therapy can be a means to introspection and communication through these two mediums.